GurucharanSavanth/Youtube_Downloder/README.md

 * The README.md file has been updated to reflect the latest changes.

 ## Known Issues
+* No progress bar it will run fully in background with default of 1 thread
 * The script may not work on all versions of Python.
 * The script may not work on all videos.

+# ToDo
+* Implement MultiThread ( Work in progress )
+* Use optimizing its dynamic thread allocation for downloding 2 types eg. Youtube video and playlist simultaniously .
+* Implement fail safe if the downlode gets intrupted needs providing pop up
+* Many more feature coming up StayTuned for more features to be added